 Students are expected to make satisfactory progress toward their degrees.
 To receive financial aid as a full-time undergraduate student, a minimum of 12 semester hours must be attempted per semester, and 20 of those hours must be passed per academic year.
-For graduate students, nine semester hours of graduate-level work (500-level classes or above) per semester is considered full-time.
+For graduate students, nine hours per semester is considered full-time.
 Degree requirements must be completed within a specified time.
 A bachelor's degree must be completed within 180 attempted credit hours.
 A master's degree must be completed within 54 credit hours.